aelshehawy/academic-kickstart_ash/content/blog/refugeeweek/index.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Refugee Week Event"
+title = "Speaking up for Refugees Event with Somerville and Mansfield College of the University of Oxford"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
-hero_media ="colonization.jpg"
+hero_media ="refugee.jpg"

 [design.background]
   # Apply a background color, gradient, or image.